-If you have pain that is not controlled with the over-the-counter pain medications (Tylenol and Motrin or Advil) you might have what we call "breakthrough" pain.
-You will receive a prescription for a small amount of an opioid pain medication such as Oxycodone, Tramadol, or Tylenol with Codeine.
-Use these opioid pills in the first 24 hours after surgery if you have breakthrough pain.
+If you have pain that is not controlled with the over-the-counter pain medications (Tylenol) you might have what we call "breakthrough" pain.
+If you received a prescription for a small amount of an opioid pain medication such as Oxycodone, Tramadol, or Tylenol with Codeine, use these opioid pills in the first 24 hours after surgery if you have breakthrough pain.
 Do not take more than 1 pill every 4-6 hours.